 So in this article I’ll be comparing snow foams and TFRs in terms of their uses, cleaning power, safety, foaming ability, value for money and ease of application.
 So let’s get started.

 The Quick Answer

 Snow foams are milder than traffic film removers (TFRs) so are less likely to cause damage, staining and promote corrosion over time.
 However, traffic film removers are usually more effective at cleaning, due to their higher pH than snow foams.
 Both chemicals function to prewash the car.

 Snow foams and traffic film removers are both used to remove as much dirt and grime as possible before washing your car with a wash mitt to reduce the risk of scratches and swirls.

 What are They For?

 Snow foams and traffic film removers (TFRs) are primarily designed to remove as much dirt as possible before touching the car with the wash mitt.
 This way, less dirt is rubbed into the paintwork during the contact wash, hence, minimising the risk of inflicting swirls and scratches.

 Generally, the vehicle is power washed to remove as much visible dirt as possible.
-The snow foam or TFR mixture is then diluted in a snow foam cannon or lance.
-Next, the snow foam or TFR is applied all over the car and left to dwell for between 1-5 minutes.
+The snow foam or TFR mixture is then diluted in a snow foam cannon or applied using a pump sprayer.
+Next, the snow foam or TFR is applied all over the car and left to dwell for between 2-10 minutes.
 It’s then power washed off, with the aim of removing as much road film as possible.